List of Playboy Playmates of 2000: August

 Summer Altice (born December 23, 1979) is an American fashion model and actress.
 She was named after Miss USA 1975, Summer Bartholomew.
 Altice is Playboy's Playmate of the Month for August 2000.

 Altice continues to model while also working as a professional DJ for several nightclubs in L.A.
 "Sometimes when I walk into a club and I hear people whisper, ‘Let's see if she can do this,’" she has said.
 "I roll my eyes because they wouldn’t be saying that it if I were a man.
 However, they usually walk out saying, ‘Wow, what a surprise!'"

 September

 Kerissa Fare (born December 31, 1976) is an American model and actress.
 She is Playboy magazine's Playmate of the Month for September, 2000 and has appeared in numerous Playboy videos.
 She graduated from La Sierra High School in Riverside, California in 1995.

 October

-Nichole Van Croft (born November 5, 1973, in Jacksonville, Florida) is Playboy magazine's Playmate of the Month for October 2000.
+Nichole Van Croft (November 5, 1973 – April 20, 2018, in Jacksonville, Florida) was Playboy magazine's Playmate of the Month for October 2000.
 She appeared in Playboy videos and Special Editions.